Goddess of Victory: Nikke: Development and release

-Nikke was developed by South Korean-based studio Shift Up working with Level Infinite, a publishing brand of Tencent.
+Nikke was developed by South Korean-based studio Shift Up working with Level Infinite, a publishing brand of Tencent Games.
 Development began between 2017 and 2018 with an internal planning competition of which one idea was selected to be the predecessor of the game.
 It was originally planned to be played from a first-person perspective but later was changed to incorporate battle poses inspired by the Gears of War series.